Sierra del Tontal chinchilla rat

-The Sierra del Tontal chinchilla rat (Abrocoma shistacea) is a species of chinchilla rat.
+The Sierra del Tontal chinchilla rat (Abrocoma schistacea) is a species of chinchilla rat.
 Found only in Argentina, this species was once thought to be part of Abrocoma cinerea.
 In 2002, Braun and Mares from the University of Oklahoma confirmed it to be a separate species.

 Description

 The Sierra del Tontal chinchilla rat is a smallish, rat-like animal, with a head-body length of about 16 cm, a tail about 10 cm long, and an average adult body weight of 174 g.
 It has drab greyish fur, which is paler on the underside, and has a faint stripe of darker fur running down the middle of the back and along the upper surface of the tail.
 The upper surfaces of the feet are covered with white fur, and there is also a distinct patch of white fur on the chest, covering a scent gland.
 The lower surfaces of the feet have thick pads with leathery tubercles, which help the animal gain traction on bare rock.